choulab/lab-website/content/authors/shruti/_index.md

 ---
 # Display name
-title: Ryan Lee
+title: Shruti Anand

 # Username (this should match the folder name)
 authors:
-- ryan
+- shruti

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: PhD candidate (2026)
+role: PhD candidate

 # Organizations/Affiliations
 organizations: